 5 ways to come up with unique blog post ideas (click to expand)

-- Use a keyword research tool to gather even more ideas: Use a keyword research tool like Ahrefs (pictured above), Twinword Ideas (free), or Moz to get more ideas.
-These tools will show you terms and topics related to the ones you’ve already come up with, as well as how much traffic those terms are getting (to show that your audience cares about them).
+- Use a keyword research tool to gather even more ideas: Use a free keyword research tool like mine, or consider some alternatives like these other picks for the best free keyword tools including Ahrefs (pictured above), Twinword Ideas (free), or Moz to get more ideas.
+These tools will show you terms and specific blog topic ideas related to the ones you’ve already come up with, as well as how much traffic those terms are getting (to show that your audience cares about them).

 - Lump similar ideas together: Take all of your terms and start to refine them.
 Are there duplicates that you can lump together?